TeamMacLean/ruth-effectors-prediction/reports/0003-get-results-BLAST.md

 #### Results for comparing the validation data set and training dataset

-Here is teh result of the data that need to be removed since they are considered as identical (90%):
+Here is the result of the data that need to be removed since they are considered as identical (90%):

 ``` r